shakhor-shual/walkman-gitops-example/README.md

 working with them in text editors (like VS Code, nano, etc.) with syntax highlighting, auto-formatting, etc.

-- The first line of the script should be a shebang like:
+- The first line of each deployment script should be a shebang looks
-#!/usr/local/bin/cw4d
+like: #!/usr/local/bin/cw4d

 - The script allows the use of an arbitrary number of comments made according to the Unix Shell programming rules (i.e. starting with
-the # symbol)
+the '#' symbol)

 - The main syntactic structure of the deployment script language is the operation of assigning variables, performed according to basic rules